WHERE THERE'S A WILL,

 • Inheritance or gifts received by individuals with special needs can potentially affect their government benefits eligibility.

-• Placing these assets in a supplemental needs trust safeguards the funds and allows them to be utilized for the beneficiary’s benefit without compromising eligibility.
+• Placing these assets in a supplemental needs trust safeguards the funds and allows the trustee to utilize them for the beneficiary’s benefit without compromising eligibility.

 Creating a Special Needs Trust